texfaq/texfaq.github.io/FAQ-sysother.md

 German and English.
 Appropriate memory managers for using emTeX with 386 (and better) processors and under pre-'9x Windows, are included in the distribution.
-(EmTeX _can_ be made to operate under Windows, but even back when it was ''current'', such use wasn't very actively encouraged.)
+(EmTeX _can_ be made to operate under Windows, but even back when it was "current", such use wasn't very actively encouraged.)

 A version of emTeX, packaged to use a
-[TDS directory structure](FAQ-tds), is separately available as an emTeX ''contribution''.
+[TDS directory structure](FAQ-tds), is separately available as an emTeX "contribution".
 Note that neither emTeX itself, nor emTeX-TDS, is maintained.
 Users of Microsoft operating systems, who want an up-to-date (La)TeX system, need Win32-based systems.